 - an increased ability to reflect and learn from reflection

-- an appreciate of beauty, love, truth, goodness, order and mystery
+- an appreciation of beauty, love, truth, goodness, order and mystery

 - an understanding of feelings and emotions and their likely impact